-Objective: We sought to examine PON activity and Apo A-I levels in ESRD patients versus healthy controls.
+Objective: We sought to examine PON activity and Apo A-I levels in patients with ESRD vs healthy controls.

-Design and Setting: PON/Arylesterase activity was measured in 499 maintenance hemodialysis (MHD) patients and 24 healthy controls with similar distributions of age, sex and race/ethnicity.
-Serum acrolein-modified Apo A-I was measured in 30 MHD patients and 10 healthy controls.
+Design and Setting: PON/Arylesterase activity was measured in 499 patients with maintenance hemodialysis (MHD) and 24 healthy controls with similar distributions of age, sex and race/ethnicity.
+Serum acrolein-modified Apo A-I was measured in 30 patients with MHD and 10 healthy controls.

-Main Outcome Measure(s): Multilevel Cox models were used to assess associations between PON activity, Apo A-I and HDL-C levels with 12-month all-cause mortality.
+Main Outcome Measures: Multilevel Cox models were used to assess associations among PON activity, Apo A-I, and HDL-C levels with 12-month all-cause mortality.

-Results: PON activity was significantly lower in MHD patients versus controls.
-Furthermore, acrolein-modified Apo A-I levels were higher in MHD patients versus controls.
+Results: PON activity was significantly lower in patients with MHD vs controls.
+Furthermore, acrolein-modified Apo A-I levels were higher in patients with MHD vs controls.
 In fully adjusted models, high PON activity was associated with lower 12-month mortality, whereas no difference of mortality risk was observed across HDL-C levels.
-The combination of high PON and low Apo A-I compared to low PON and low Apo A-I was associated with lower mortality risk.
+The combination of high PON and low Apo A-I compared with low PON and low Apo A-I was associated with lower mortality risk.

-Conclusions: In MHD patients, PON activity had a stronger association with 12-month mortality than HDL-C. Future studies are needed to examine the role of these markers as potential diagnostic and therapeutic tools in ESRD.
+Conclusions: In patients with MHD, PON activity had a stronger association with 12-month mortality than HDL-C. Future studies are needed to examine the role of these markers as potential diagnostic and therapeutic tools in ESRD.